chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 files have been fixed, stage them with ``git add``, and then call ``git commit`` to finish the merge process.

+If you want to understand the changes that occurred upstream, see `Read commit messages`_ below.

 .. _Submit pull request: